 Apple seems to have struck gold with the Apple iPad Pro 2021.

-If you care about having a large screen, you should know this tablet comes with a 12-inch LRD (Liquid Retina Display) and an M1 processing chip for improved speeds.
+If you care about having a large screen drawing tablet for Mac OS, you should know this one comes with a 12-inch LRD (Liquid Retina Display) and an M1 processing chip for improved speeds.